 Student Projects

-Work with a team of Georgia Tech students first-hand, by sponsoring an individual or group of students to work on a supply chain related project.
+Work with a team of Georgia Tech students first-hand, by sponsoring an individual or group of students to work on a real-world supply chain related project.
+These collaborations help businesses tackle strategic challenges while providing students with valuable, applied learning experiences.

 ISyE has three academic capstone design classes – Undergraduate Senior Design, MS in SCE Capstone, and MS in Analytics Capstone – in which students spend an intensive semester working on an engineering design project for a client company or other organization.
-These projects are designed to challenge and enhance the students’ problem-solving skills while training them to utilize all available resources to develop a solution for the project client.
-These programs offer a unique opportunity for your organization to partner and interact with these students, a win-win collaboration for both the students and your organization.
-Interpretation of specific aspects of the design problem and potential solutions will depend on each team's diverse range of skills, experiences, and imagination.
+These projects are designed to challenge and enhance the students' problem-solving skills while training them to utilize all available resources to develop a solution for the project client.
+The programs also offer a unique opportunity for your organization to partner and interact with these students, a win-win collaboration for both the students and your organization.

 Master of Science in Supply Chain Engineering – Capstone Industry Experience

-The summer (May-July) term* of the M.S. in Supply Chain Engineering program is dedicated to a Capstone Project in which graduate students identify and define a supply chain design and/or analysis problem to be addressed with quantitative modeling.
-Projects are conducted with sponsors from business, government, or non-government organizations and students apply their knowledge and skills to deliver valuable solutions to the sponsoring organization.
+The summer (May-July) semester of the M.S. in Supply Chain Engineering program is dedicated to a Capstone Project in which graduate students identify and define a supply chain design and/or analysis problem to be addressed with quantitative modeling.
+Companies gain insights from students' advanced analytical skills, industry-leading faculty mentorship, and innovative supply chain modeling and solutions.

 ISyE Senior Design